Whoaa512/starred/README.md

 ## Python

+- [wassim249/YT-Navigator](https://github.com/wassim249/YT-Navigator) - YT Navigator: AI-powered YouTube content explorer that lets you search and chat with channel videos using AI agents.
+Extract insights from hours of content in seconds with semantic search and precise
 - [Whoaa512/claude-skills](https://github.com/Whoaa512/claude-skills) - The contents of /mnt/skills in Claude's code interpreter environment
 - [simonw/claude-skills](https://github.com/simonw/claude-skills) - The contents of /mnt/skills in Claude's code interpreter environment
 - [SamsungSAILMontreal/TinyRecursiveModels](https://github.com/SamsungSAILMontreal/TinyRecursiveModels) -